Boston gangster James 'Whitey' Bulger found dead in prison

-(Reuters) - James “Whitey” Bulger, who lived a double life as one of Boston’s most notorious mobsters and as a secret FBI informant, was found dead at age 89 on Tuesday a day after being transferred to a federal prison in West Virginia, the Federal Bureau of Prisons said.
+(Reuters) - James “Whitey” Bulger, who lived a double life as one of Boston’s most notorious mobsters and as a secret FBI informant before going on the run for 16 years, was found dead at a federal prison in West Virginia, the Federal Bureau of Prisons said.

-Federal officials did not give a cause of death, saying an investigation was under way.
-CNN and the Boston Globe reported that Bulger was killed after being transferred to the Hazelton penitentiary from another prison in Florida, without giving further details.
+The Federal Bureau of Investigation was looking into Bulger’s death, the Bureau of Prisons said in its statement.

-The Bureau of Prisons also said that no other inmates or staff were injured and the Federal Bureau of Investigation is now investigating his death.
+Bulger’s death at age 89 came a day after he was transferred to the high-security prison.
+Federal officials did not give a cause of death but the Bureau of Prisons said no other inmates or staff were injured.
+CNN and the Boston Globe reported that Bulger was killed without giving further details.

 Henry Brennan, a defense lawyer for Bulger, said in an email he could not confirm or deny the reports.